kvigulis/Q-learning-DuskDrive-OpenAI-Universe/README.md

 pip install Pillow<br>
 pip install scipy<br><br>

 Run RL.py to start training the agent.
-TensorFlow checkpoint save every 10 runs of the game by default.
+TensorFlow checkpoint saved every 10 runs of the game by default.

 This attempt was inspired from a tutorial by Hvass-Labs who's author is Magnus Erik Hvass Pedersen.